Blackjack Strategy Guide

-Another advanced play that can affect blackjack strategy is the buying of insurance so that you can protect yourself against the dealer hitting 21.
+Another advanced play that can affect blackjack strategy is buying of insurance to protect yourself against the dealer hitting 21.
 When the dealer is showing an Ace as the up card, you can lay up to half your original wager on whether or not the dealer has a 10-point card in the hole.
 If the dealer does have blackjack, then you get paid 2 to 1 on your insurance wager.

 That means you don’t lose any money on that bet.
 A lot of players of 21 will choose to buy insurance if they get a hand worth 19 or 20 points off the deal, but the dealer is showing an ace.